revgizmo/zoomstudentengagement_cursor/README.md

 ## 3. Plot Students with names masked by key metrics

-1. Run `plot_users_masked_section_by_metric()` for the key metrics to output said plots, but with student names masked by "Student \_".
+1. Run `plot_users_masked_section_by_metric()` for the key metrics to output said plots, but with student names masked by “Student \_“.

 ``` r
 plot_users_masked_section_by_metric(df = students_only_transcripts_summary_df,